antismash/websmash/README.md

 License
 -------

-Just like antiSMASH 2, the web interface is available under the GNU AGPL version 3.
+Just like antiSMASH, the web interface is available under the GNU AGPL version 3.
 See the `LICENSE.txt` file for details.